Fort Lee, New Jersey: America's first motion picture industry

-With the offshoot businesses that sprang up to service the film studios, for nearly two decades Fort Lee experienced unrivaled prosperity.
+With the offshoot businesses that sprang up to service the film studios, Fort Lee experienced unrivaled prosperity for nearly two decades.
 However, just as the development of Fort Lee production facilities was gaining strength, Nestor Studios of Bayonne, New Jersey, built the first studio in Hollywood in 1911.
 Nestor Studios, owned by David and William Horsley, later merged with Universal Studios; and William Horsley's other company, Hollywood Film Laboratory, is now the oldest existing company in Hollywood, now called the Hollywood Digital Laboratory.
-California's more temperate climate enabled year-round filming and led to the eventual shift of virtually all filmmaking to the West Coast by the 1930s.
+The Influenza pandemic and brutally cold weather led some film studios to start heading west by 1920; California's more temperate climate enabled year-round filming and led to the eventual shift of virtually all filmmaking to the West Coast by the 1930s.

 At the time, Thomas Edison owned almost all the patents relevant to motion picture production.
 Movie producers on the East Coast acting independently of Edison's Motion Picture Patents Company were often sued or enjoined by Edison and his agents, while movie makers working on the West Coast could work independently of Edison's control, in part due to the Ninth Circuit Court of Appeals–which was headquartered in San Francisco and covered most of Southern California–being well known for not enforcing patents claims.

-In nearby Little Ferry on July 9, 1937, a major fire broke out in a 20th Century-Fox storage facility containing hazardous extremely flammable nitrate film reels.
+On July 9, 1937, a major fire broke out in a 20th Century-Fox storage facility in nearby Little Ferry containing hazardous extremely flammable nitrate film reels, destroying most of the silent films that had been produced in Fort Lee by Fox Film Corporation, one of the borough's first film studios.